danidee10/danidee10.github.io/_posts/django/2018-03-11-real-time-django-6.markdown

 We can also store the username and password and initiate a login but that's a NO NO!.
 You could get away with it in a mobile app or server side environment, but it's still a bad idea.

 The best way is to have shortlived tokens and refresh them (obtain a new token).
-We can easily incorporate that into our Vue app by creating a new method that's call at a specific interval (Before the token expires).
+We can easily incorporate that into our Vue app by creating a new method that's called at a specific interval (Before the token expires).

 The endpoint for refreshing tokens in `djoser` is `/jwt/refresh` but that's very easy to guess.
 We can change it to something more obscure to make it difficult to discover. *This is security by Obfuscation.* We're just making it harder for attackers to find the endpoint for refreshing tokens.
 Even if they use a bruteforcing software like [DirBuster](https://www.owasp.org/index.php/Category:OWASP_DirBuster_Project) It can take them weeks (Even months) to get the link.

-Let's do that quickly in `urls.py`
+The first thing to do is to enable the refresh functionality by setting

+{% highlight python %}
+JWT_ALLOW_REFRESH = True
+{% endhighlight %}

+Now update `urls.py` to include the link:

 {% highlight python %}
 from django.contrib import admin